 - Purchased item: Cost price plus the fee/commission

 - Property in Care Custody and Control: Market value/ liability, whichever is less

-In case where the completed artwork to be sold is damaged/stolen before it is officially sold, it can be valued at its selling price.
-Your insurance will fetch you the sale price less the pre-determined percentage.
+In the case where the completed artwork face damage/stolen before selling it officially, one can value it at its selling price.
+Your insurance will fetch you the sale price less than the predetermined percentage.

-Artwork which is already sold is generally insured for the full sale price.
-Valuation of work-in-progress artwork is determined by the percentage of the work completed when the artwork was stolen or destroyed on a particular date.
+Generally insured the sold artwork for the full sale price. is determined by The percentage of the work completed determines the valuation of work-in-progress artwork.
+When stole or destroyed the artwork on a particular date.
 Fair market value always plays a major role.

-In case of a less established or a young artist, valuation becomes more complicated.
+In the case of a less established or a young artist, valuation becomes more complicated.
 Fewer documented sales become the major setback point.
-In such instance, more depth research and support factors help in final valuations.
+In such instances, more depth research and support factors help in final valuations.
 Relying only on recently sold artwork does not help.

 Case 1 on Art valuation for an Art Gallery

-Regal Art Gallery in Mumbai was well known for its art exhibitions.
-It is known for the large crowd that gathers for each auction.
-This gallery had insured itself with the help of general liability insurance policy provided by an insurance company.
-The gallery was covered against:
+Regal Art Gallery in Mumbai was famous for its art exhibitions.
+Known for the large crowd that gathers for each auction.
+This gallery had insured itself with the help of a general liability insurance policy provided by an insurance company.
+Covering the gallery against:

-- Premises liability – It covered for any accidents happening inside the art gallery or on its premises.
+- Premises liability – It covers any accidents happening inside the art gallery or on its premises.

-- Products liability – It covered for the products that the gallery sold.
+- Products liability – It covered the products that the gallery sold.